Pavel Buchnevich: New York Rangers

 Following his rookie season, Buchnevich was moved throughout the lineup by coach Alain Vigneault in favor of older, more experienced players.
 He began the 2018–19 season playing in a fourth line role alongside Boo Nieves and Michael Grabner.
 During the first few games of the season, the line combined for four goals and seven points.
 By the end of November, Buchnevich had recorded 20 points in his first 25 games before his offensive output slowed down.
 After recording a career-high 32 points through 50 games, Buchnevich suffered an upper-body injury during a game against the Toronto Maple Leafs on 2 February.
 He eventually returned to their lineup on 16 February against the Ottawa Senators.
 Buchnevich finished the season amongst the best Rangers forwards in regards to generating shot attempts, with 1.77 points per 60 minutes of 5-on-5 play and 1.75 primary assists per game.

 Prior to his second season with the Rangers, the team hired David Quinn as their new head coach.
 Under his new head coach, Buchnevich was again moved throughout the lineup including spending time on their fourth line with Chytil and Vinni Lettieri.
 In early October, Buchnevich became a healthy scratch for back-to-back games and was encouraged by Quinn to "play better" in order to return to the lineup.
 He subsequently began the season by recording nine points in 14 games before suffering a broken thumb during a game against the Columbus Blue Jackets.
 Upon healing, Buchnevich was again moved throughout the Rangers lineup and spent seven games as a right-wing on the fourth line.
-Following a 1–0 loss to the Philadelphia Flyers, Buchnevich was again scratched by Quinn who repeated that he needed to play better.
+Following a 1–0 loss to the Philadelphia Flyers, Buchnevich was again scratched by Quinn.
 Buchnevich finished the season with a career-high 21 goals and 38 points in 64 games.
 On 26 July 2019, the Rangers avoided arbitration and re-signed Buchnevich to a two-year, $6.5 million contract extension.